Six Budget-Friendly Hacks to Protect Your Rental Property From Break-Ins

 Stash Your Valuables

-Burglars enter homes in search of valuables or items that are easy to pawn, like jewelry, cash and electronics.
+Burglars enter homes in search of valuables or items that are easy to pawn, like jewelry, cash, and electronics.
 According to A Secure Life, most intruders only want to spend between 8 and 12 minutes in a home.
 If they can’t find what they’re looking for right away, they may get impatient, give up and find another house.

 Pro tip: Make sure the safe is bolted down, so a thief can’t take it.

-It would also be wise to have tenants purchase insurance for their valuables; it’s a low-cost way to make sure they replace their items in the event of emergency.
+It would also be wise to have tenants purchase insurance for their valuables; it’s a low-cost way to make sure they replace their items in the event of the emergency.
 Learn about insurance options for landlords and tenants to find out the best way to take care of your property and their valuable items.

 These safety strategies are inexpensive and effective, allowing you to have peace of mind while keeping tenants safe.
 Choose one or a combination of these ideas to boost security without spending a lot of money.